 What is MACS?

-For instance, if your average sale was $10 and you set your MACS to 30%, then you are indicating that you are willing to spend up to $3 in ads for every $10 that you make in sales.
+For instance, if your product sells for $10, you set your MACS to 10%, then you are indicating to our algorithm that you are willing to spend up to $1 per click.

 How do MACS work?

-The MACS input helps our bidding algorithm calculate your optimal bid.
+The MACS input helps our bidding algorithm calculate the optimal bid.
 It dictates to the bidder your willingness to spend.
-The lower you set your MACS, the algorithm will bid more conservatively.
-The higher you set your MACS, the algorithm with bid more aggressively.
+Lower MACS will tell our algorithm to bid more conservatively, while MACS will tell the algorithm to bid more aggressively.

-This is similar to how MACS work.
-If your goal is profitability, set a lower MACS.
+If your goal is profitability, consider a lower MACS.
 This indicates that the amount that you’re willing to spend on bids is low and bid changes will occur in smaller increments.
-If your goal is to launch a product, set a higher MACS.
-This indicated that you’re willing to spend more on bids and you’ll generate more clicks faster.
+If your goal is to launch a product, consider a higher MACS.
+This indicated that you’re willing to spend more on bids and you’ll generate clicks faster.

 MACS = Your Willingness to Spend